The importance of imagery in web design

 - Images have the ability to trigger emotions, create trust and even modify our behaviour.

-- The imagery used on your website can have a direct impact on conversion rates - the use of human faces in web design have been shown to double conversions rates in some cases.
+- The imagery used on your website can have a direct impact on conversion rates - the use of human faces in web design have been shown to double conversion rates in some cases.

 - Use of stock photography can significantly reduce user trust in your website.